pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 To begin, we will be installing certbot, a simple script that will automatically renew our certificates and allow much cleaner creation of them.
 The command below is for Ubuntu distributions, but you can always check [Certbot's official site](https://certbot.eff.org/) for installation instructions.
-We have also included a command below to install certbot's NGINX/Apache plugin so you wont have to stop your webserver.
+We have also included a command below to install certbot's NGINX/Apache plugin so you won't have to stop your webserver.

 ``` bash
 sudo apt update